loydvalp/Kickstarter-Analysis/README.md

 ### Analysis

 With the data that was given, it shows successful outcomes in several countries.
 Theater had the most successful outcomes out of the other industries.
-Since your main focus is in **United States** plays and **Great Britain** musicals, the focus on this report will be of those two countries.
+Since your main focus is in **United States** and **Great Britain**, the focus on this report will be of those two countries.

 ![](Images/ParentCategoryOutcomes.png)